ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 ---
 title: Does descaling a kettle help?
+Theory and practice
 layout: draft
 ---
 I've heard that descaling a kettle makes it more efficient, and can save me time and money.